-Keeping with that philosophy, the message of the cross looms large in every post, with the goal being a “continual re-discovery of the gospel."
-Tethering all of my content to the cross, I long for believers to have eyes to see, celebrate, and savor the present value of Jesus’ blood.
+Keeping with that philosophy, the message of the cross looms large in every MSD resource, with the goal being a “continual re-discovery of the gospel."
+Tethering all of our content to the cross, we long for believers to come alive to the present value of Jesus’ blood.

 If there is a word that most encapsulates the theological foundation of the gospel, it is substitution.

-This is why every piece of content you will find here touches on the concept of “Jesus in my place.”
-He lived in the sinner’s place, achieving an actual record of perfect righteousness with which to replace the rags of unrighteousness and self-righteousness.
-He also died in the sinner’s place, satisfying in full the demands of justice our sin deserved.
-As sin-bearer and righteousness provider, Jesus is the sinner’s substitute in life and death, with his resurrection serving to confirm these extraordinary gospel promises are true.
+This is why every piece of content we produce touches on the concept of “Jesus in my place.”
+He lived in our place, achieving an actual record of perfect righteousness with which to replace the rags of our unrighteousness and self-righteousness.
+He also died in our place, satisfying in full the demands of justice our sin deserved.
+As our sin-bearer and righteousness provider, Jesus is our substitute in life and death.
+His resurrection serves as confirmation that these extraordinary gospel promises are true.

 When someone consciously believes the gospel, the Spirit engrafts them into Jesus like a branch is connected to a vine.
-Theologically, we call this union with Christ, where the believer abides in him by faith, believing that Jesus’ perfect righteousness is now his or her perfect righteousness (their new and true identity).
-As they press into the vine with a present awareness of the value of Jesus’ blood, the Holy Spirit, like sap from the vine, flows into and fills the disciple with new desires and abilities, changing him or her from the inside out.
-This change does not take place by trying harder, making promises, or resolving to be more religious, but by consciously abiding by faith in the gift-righteousness of Jesus as one’s Justifier and my Sanctifier.
+Theologically, we call this union with Christ, where we abide in him by faith, believing that Jesus’ perfect righteousness is now our perfect righteousness (our new and true identity).
+As a believer presses into the vine with a present awareness of the value of Jesus’ blood, the Holy Spirit, like sap from the vine, flows into them, filling the disciple with new desires and abilities, changing me from the inside out.

-This is why a cross-centered theology of union through substitution that leads to personal transformation is the foundation for The Mustard Seed.
+This cross-centered theology of substitution is the foundation underlying every Mustard Seed Discipleship resource.

 #1 — JUSTIFICATION: Grace-Centered Theology